 All six episodes are flawed.
 For example, it is only with episode 4 that I finally understood what Tolkien was doing with J.S.
 Mill’s reading of the Arabian Nights, so related themes in earlier episodes (e.g. patterer marks in episode 1) are not presented in relation to this solution.
 Episode 2, ‘What are hobbits?’, did not even reach the second half of the intended material – John Buchan’s generation of Gollum’s family in a story inspired by Rhys’ theory of aboriginal mound-dwellers.
 As a result, episode 5 on Gollum, our great summer production, only provides one of two required keys (it gives us the nameless man and the nameless self, but not the aboriginal dimension of the riddle-game).

 My co-producers rightly blame my lack of foresight back in February.
-We all wish to escape the mess of this series by stepping to a second, on the sequel.
+We all wish to escape the mess of this series by stepping to a second, all about Tom Bombadil and the first years of writing of the new hobbit story.
 But we cannot read the sequel before we can picture the original.
 All six videos need pruning, development, and mixing up before we begin to harvest the requisite pictures.
-Hence, the reinvention of Tolkien TV of November 2019: this original series is assigned to archival status and, as we make series 2, ‘Ghost sequel,’ we also remix this archive to generate ‘Magic ring,’ a series that really does rescue The Hobbit.
+Hence, the current plan (November 2019): a remix that boils the original series down to 4 episodes.